-An “accident” resulting in death (discussed more here) is frequently caused by the result of someone’s carelessness.
+The result of someone’s carelessness frequently causes an “accident” resulting in death (discussed more here).
 Wrongful death lawsuits can emerge in a variety of situations.
 The complexities of such a thing necessitate the expertise of an experienced attorney with years of experience and a seasoned staff.

-If a family member has died as a result of someone else’s negligence, call Ehline Law Firm to discuss your options and the services that are available with the assistance of one of our friendly and charismatic personal injury attorneys today.
+If a family member has died due to someone else’s negligence, call Ehline Law Firm to discuss your options and the services available with the assistance of one of our friendly and charismatic personal injury attorneys today.

-A jury in Los Angeles found a local doctor not responsible for the tragic wrongful death of a motor vehicle passenger in a car driven by the doctor’s patient, a dementia sufferer.
+A jury in Los Angeles found a local doctor not responsible for the tragic wrongful death of a motor vehicle passenger in a car driven by the doctor’s patient, who has dementia.
 The doctor was nowhere near the 2012 crash site.
 How can that be, you ask?

 The case comes from a deadly car accident in which an 85-year-old dementia patient attempted to turn into oncoming traffic at a crossroads.
-Although the woman/dementia patient remained unharmed, her passenger, a 90-year-old man, died as a result of the injuries.
+Although the woman/dementia patient remained unharmed, her passenger, a 90-year-old man, died due to the injuries.

-The deceased’s family sued the local doctor for wrongful death; however, the doctor informed the Los Angeles jury that he had been previously implicated in the revocation of licenses for other dementia patients.
-In addition, it was alleged the woman’s condition was not serious enough to warrant such action in the particular tragedy.
+The deceased’s family sued the local doctor for wrongful death; however, the doctor informed the Los Angeles jury that he had previously been implicated in revoking licenses for other dementia patients.
+In addition, it was alleged that the woman’s condition was not serious enough to warrant such action in the tragedy.

-According to statistics from the Department of Highway Safety, senior drivers are more likely than younger drivers to get caught in a multi-car accident, especially when turning at crossroads.
+According to the Department of Highway Safety statistics, senior drivers are more likely than younger drivers to get caught in a multi-car accident, especially when crossing at crossroads.
 Drivers over the age of 80 are second only to young drivers in terms of fatal car accidents.

 Does this help to justify why this wrongful death lawsuit was unsuccessful?
 Probably not!
 Only a few jurisdictions, like California, compel doctors to disclose dementia cases to the state’s motor vehicle department.
-In many places, senior drivers are not even required to take a vision exam.
+Senior drivers are not even required to take a vision exam in many places.
 How can that be right?

-Well, under negligence law, statutes are a floor and not a ceiling.
+Under negligence law, statutes are a floor, not a ceiling.
 What a reasonable professional would do in the same or similar situation is what matters most from the start of a negligence claim.

 But in this case, it was not so black, white, or clear at all. on the issue of failing to notify, the jury felt the level of dementia was insignificant enough so as to not trigger the physician’s duty to work as a “reporter.”
-Being in a car accident, or witnessing a family member or loved one being in one, is always a frightening event.
+Being in a car accident or witnessing a family member or loved one being in one is always frightening.

 Aside from the emotional toll, an accident can also result in significant financial losses.
 Members of the surviving victim’s family should be aware that they may have a legal entitlement to compensation for their losses if a loved one is killed due to another party’s negligence.

 The decisions of a jury or judge are sometimes shocking for many individuals.
-Convicted criminally or not, some defendants escape civilly, while the opposite is true for others, such as for O.J.
-Simpson, accused of killing his wife and Ron Goldman criminally but found not guilty.
+Convicted criminally or not, some defendants escape civilly.
+In contrast, the opposite is true for others, such as O.J.
+Simpson, who wed of killing his wife, and Ron Goldman, criminally but found not found.
 But in a civil suit, O.J. was found liable for wrongful death.

 This is not the only controversial case.
 A few other cases that one can consider under this topic include: